DFE-Digital/education-benchmarking-and-insights/bau/README.md

     - [processing].[maintained_schools_list]
     - [processing].[SEN]

 for [processing].[finance] you will only want to use items with a DataReleaseId matching your desired data release, as the file will be too large to download as a single csv otherwise.
+Be sure to double check the names of the files against the names of the accepted files in the `data_load_controller.py` file.
+Note: [processing].[finance] was saved with the name "finance_data_release_id_10".

 3. In each of the 6 `sp_my...` helper functions, change the table output destination to your desired directory.